mzareba382/dbt-intro/README.md

 ## dbt-resources

 This section contains various resources, which will help you establish your dbt knowledge.
-Ideal for starting your new dbt adventure!
+<br>Ideal for starting your new dbt adventure!

 List of contents:
 1. What is dbt and why companies are using it?